QuTech-Delft/OpenQL/docs/mapping.rst

   Option values are:

   - ``0, 10, 20, 30, 40, 50, 60, 70, 80, 90, 100:``
     The initial placement algorithm considers only this number of initial two-qubit gates in the circuit to determine a mapping.
     When ``0`` is specified as option value, there is no limit; this is the default.

 This concludes ``Initial Placement``.
 The ``v2r`` and ``rs`` at this time are stored in attributes for retrieval by the caller of the ``Map`` method.
 See :ref:`mapping_input_and_output_intermediate_representation`.

+Routing and Mapping Heuristics
+""""""""""""""""""""""""""""""""""""

 Then the ``Heuristics`` start for the kernel given in the ``Map`` method call.
 The mapper optionally uses the dependence graph representation of the circuit to enlarge the number of alternatives it can consider, and to make use of the ``criticality`` of gates in the decision which one to map next.
 To this end, it calls the scheduler's ``init`` method, and sets up the availability list of gates as set of gates to choose from which one to map next: initially it contains just the ``SOURCE`` gates.
-See :ref:`scheduling`.
+See :ref:`scheduling`, and below for more information on the availability list's properties.
-The scheduler listens to some options:
+The mapper listens to the following scheduler options:

 - ``scheduler_commute:``
-  Because the mapper uses the dependence graph also generated for the scheduler, the alternatives made available by commutation of CZs/CNOTs are available to the mapper:
+  Because the mapper uses the dependence graph that is also generated for the scheduler, the alternatives that are made available by commutation of CZs/CNOTs, can be made available to the mapper:

   - ``no:``
     don’t allow two-qubit gates to commute (CZ/CNOT) in the dependence graph;